akmal690/WDD/ace hadwer/README.md

 ## Customization

-- **Food Images**: Replace image URLs in the database or update the product image field
+- **Images**: Replace image URLs in the database or update the product image field
 - **Colors**: Modify CSS variables in `assets/css/style.css`
 - **Categories**: Add new categories when creating products